 Local government plays a major role in the development of sport and recreation, particularly at the community level.
-Successful networks of sport and recreation facilities, clubs and programs are dependent on partnerships and ongoing cooperation between a wide range of organisations including all levels of government, peak bodies, State Sporting Organisations (SSOs), clubs and associations, as well as the wider community.
+Successful networks of sport and recreation facilities, clubs and programs are dependent on partnerships and ongoing cooperation between a wide range of organisations, including all levels of government, peak bodies, state sporting organisations (SSOs), clubs and associations, and the wider community.
 The NSW sport and recreation delivery framework is outlined in Figure 3.